Fast-track decline: what does it mean? Where next?

 by Cindy Baxter, KASM Chairperson

-We know that Trans-Tasman Resources are relentless.
+But we also know that Trans-Tasman Resources are relentless.
 This is, after all, the sixth time we’ve been able to claim victory in these battles against TTR for the moana.
-It’s likely they’ll appeal which means another legal battle!
+It’s likely they’ll appeal which means another legal battle.

 Over the 436 pages of the main decision document the panel sets out its argument as to how it weighed up the purpose of the EEZ Act as part of its process under the Fast Track Approvals Act and had to consider the environmental impact of seabed mining and balance that with the economic benefits.